 Since in most instances, dental implants are not fully covered by insurance, it leaves those in need of the service in a difficult place.
 If you are in need of an implant, you have a few options.

 Traditional payment plans are an option that you can explore.
-The difficulty, however, is that most who are in need of dental implant payment plans may not necessarily have the best credit.
+The difficulty, however, is that most who are in need of dental payment plans may not necessarily have the best credit.

 Since dental implants in most instances are considered a cosmetic procedure, you may want to think through moving forward with them.
 If dental implants are the solution for you, however, you can greatly benefit from an effective patient payment plans platform.